CraftsManService/Useless-Site/README.md

-This is a useless site. \n
+This is a useless site.\
-Links for Games: \n
+Links for Games:<br>
 None yet!
-Keep Updated! \n
+Keep Updated!\